Use the Pray event (found above) to pray as a family sometime during the week.

 Think of your favorite hero, in one of their greatest battles.
 Whether it’s literally a battle of superhero vs. supervillain, or maybe your hero must overcome some great obstacle or curse, or stand up for the good--they each face difficult challenges.
 Our challenges may look a little different from theirs, but we have challenges to face as well.
 Baptism is just the beginning of our life as Christians, and we need a sacrament that will strengthen us in our battle against sin when times are tough.
 That is why we have the sacrament of Confirmation.

 The sacrament of Confirmation strengthens the graces that we receive in Baptism, so that when we need to be really courageous to do the right thing without worrying about what others think of us, we have what we need!
 Big tasks call for big muscles, and in this case big spiritual muscles!
 Our biggest challenge that we must work hard to tackle is sin.
 Sin can be very difficult to tackle because it can be very easy to do!
 We never want to hurt our relationship with God, but sometimes we may want to do something that God or our parents don’t want us to do.
 Both God and our parents love us very much, and to show them we love them too we must try our best not to sin.
 When we are tempted, we can wrestle against our temptations to sin and win!
-And Confirmation gives us a special strength that is much bigger than ourselves.
+Confirmation gives us a special strength that is much bigger than ourselves.
 When we receive the sacrament of Confirmation we receive in a special way the Holy Spirit!
 The Holy Spirit comes to our aid to make us very strong, and he lives inside of us!
 He is there to help us, and we can always pray to ask for help when we need extra strength.

 For an example of how the Holy Spirit can work in us, we can look at Pentecost!
 After Jesus rose from the dead, he continued to travel with the apostles for 40 days and then ascended into heaven to be with the Father.
 Though Jesus gave the apostles a mission, they could not do it on their own.
 They were afraid of what others would say about them or do to them, so Jesus had promised his apostles, “you will receive my power when the Holy Spirit comes upon you, and you will be my witnesses to the ends of the earth” (Acts 1:8).
 When the time came, it is recorded in Scripture that “suddenly there came from the sky a noise like a strong driving wind, and it filled the entire house in which they were.
 Then there appeared to them tongues as of fire, which parted and came to rest on each one of them” (Acts 2:2-3).
 Both fire and wind are symbols of the Holy Spirit, they can show us that the Holy Spirit came upon the apostles!
 After this, the apostles left the room from where they hid and began to tell everyone about Jesus and that heaven was open for all!
 They were no longer afraid of what anyone thought, they only wanted people to know how much God loved them!
 The Holy Spirit strengthens us like this when we receive the sacrament of Confirmation, and we can rely on the Holy Spirit to help us when we face our own challenges.